themegrill/themegrill-demo-importer/readme.txt

 3. Finally, Import the Demo with just one click.

 == Changelog ==
+= TBD =
+* Tweak - Set FontAwesome 4 Shim feature to be enabled automatically on successful theme demo import.

 = 1.6.9 - 7-01-2021 =
 * Tweak - Require `Companion Addons for Elementor` plugin to import certain demos according to the demo config set